cjoakim/mongodb-docscan/README.md

   - JDK/JRE version 11 minimum, see https://www.mongodb.com/docs/drivers/java/sync/current/faq/
   - Compiler is optional
 _ Gradle build tool, but only IF you choose to compile the code
+  - **This repo already contains the compiled app-docscan.jar uberJar, so compilation is not necessary**
   - see https://gradle.org/
 - Network access to the source MongoDB clusters
 - Windows, macOS, or Linux OS